 Each brewery has its own unique qualities.
 As you stop at some large and small facilities, you can get a sense of what it was like to step into a brewery back before Prohibition.
 You will receive samples of craft beer at each of the three breweries and tour one of the production facilities.
 Enjoy approximately 45-55 ounces of different flavors of craft beer throughout the entire tour.
 On the production facility tour, learn the step-by-step procedures of brewing and the science behind the process.

 I was happy to test the possibility of breaking the seal, then getting back on a bus as a test of my will.
 Though those tests of a kind 50+ are harder than they were at 30 for sure.

 The tour guides were very knowledgeable and fun and the staff we interacted with on the tours also knew their business well.
 I have made craft brews at home through several methods over the years.
-Now I prefer to distill versus home brew, but much of the steps is similar.
+Now I prefer to distill versus home brew, but many of the steps are similar.